cloudevents/sdk-csharp/PROCESSES.md

 - All contributors make code changes and get them approved and merged as normal
 - The maintainers agree on the need for a new release (either on GitHub or externally)
-- A PR is created and merged by a maintainer (with normal approval) that contains documentation changes (e.g. version history) and the version number change.
+- A PR is created and merged by a maintainer (with normal approval) that contains documentation changes (e.g. [version history](docs/history.md)) and the version number change.
 - The maintainer who creates and merges this change is also (by default) responsible for manually creating the GitHub release and (automatically) a corresponding tag.
 See below for the format of these.
 - NuGet packages are automatically created and pushed when the release is created.

-## Beta period
+## Stable package versioning

-During the 2.0 beta period, it's helpful to use project references between the "satellite" packages (e.g.
-CloudNative.CloudEvents.AspNetCore) and the central SDK package (CloudNative.CloudEvents).
+It's helpful to use project references between the "satellite" packages (e.g. CloudNative.CloudEvents.AspNetCore) and the central SDK package (CloudNative.CloudEvents).
 This requires that all packages are released together, to avoid (for example) a satellite package being released with a dependency on an unreleased feature in the SDK package.

-To facilitate this:
+While this may mean some packages are re-released without any actual changes other than their dependency on the core package, it makes versioning problems much less likely, and also acts as encouragement to use the latest version of the core package.

+Within this repository, this is achieved by the following mechanisms:

 - Individual csproj files do not specify a version
 - The [Directory.Build.props](src/Directory.Build.props) file has a `<Version>` element